shama/willitmerge/README.md

 ## Release History

+* 0.2.0 Refactor to use git pull and --rebase instead of applying patches
 * 0.1.2 Add perpage, page options.
 * 0.1.1 Order PRs by least amount changed
 * 0.1.0 Built willitmerge tool from grunt-willitmerge